FoundationDx Logo Format

 Anomaly Detection Data File Format

-Provide a .csv formatted file with a header row labeling each column.
+Provide a .csv or .json formatted file with a header row labeling each column.

-1. The first column is an alphanumeric index starting with a letter that is used to uniquely identify the data row.
+1. The first column is an alphanumeric index starting with a letter that is used to uniquely identify each data row.

 2. Provide additional columns of categorical or numeric data.
 Categorical data must not begin with a number.